Business Curriculum at LCCC

 The program is designed so that 50% of this partnership is LCCC coursework, and the final 50% is Hiram College coursework.
 Hiram College courses are taught by Hiram College faculty either in person or via distance learning.
 Students can complete the accounting degree in its entirety on LCCC’s campus.

-Bachelor of Business Administration in Business Management
+Bachelor of Business Administration in General Business with Optional Minors

 From Kent State University through LCCC's University Partnership